 A serious skin reaction can occur at any time, even if you’ve taken acetaminophen (Tylenol or Motrin) previously without a problem.
 There is currently no way of predicting who might be at higher risk.
-These reactions can occur with first-time use of acetaminophen.
+These reactions can occur with first-time use of acetaminophen or ibuprofen.

 According to researchers at the Mayo Clinic Medical Center, about 70 percent of the adult population, or almost 170 million Americans are prescribed at least one drug.

 Accounting for approximately 150,000 deaths per year in the U.S., drug reactions are one of the leading causes of death in the United States.

 Because less than one percent of adverse drug reactions are reported to the FDA, and although SJS is considered a rare disease, it may be more prevalent than previously thought.

 In 2005, the U.S. Food and Drug Administration instructed Johnson & Johnson, the makers of Tylenol, Motrin and other common painkillers to amend the warning labels on their products.

 The FDA informed the public that acetaminophen is associated with Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), and acute generalized exanthematous pustulosis (AGEP).
 An FDA senior official stated, “It is extremely important that people recognize and react quickly to the initial symptoms of these rare but serious, side effects, which are potentially fatal.”